marklogic/flux/docs/common-options.md

 ## Repartitioning

-When NT reads data from a data source, it does so via one or more "partitions" that allows for data to be read in parallel.
+When Flux reads data from a data source, it does so via one or more "partitions" that allows for data to be read in parallel.
 The number of partitions depends on the type of data source and may be configurable depending on which command you are running.

-When NT writes the data it has read, a separate worker is created for each partition, thereby allowing for data to be written in parallel.
+When Flux writes the data it has read, a separate worker is created for each partition, thereby allowing for data to be written in parallel.

 You can adjust the number of partitions and thus the number of workers used for writing data via the `--repartition`